 Activism hacks and a practical worksheet for busy moms

-The Women’s March on January 21, 2017, made clear that many millions of moms are worried about the impact of the Trump presidency.
+The Women’s March on January 21, 2017, made clear that many millions of moms were worried (and still are) about the impact of the Trump presidency.
 For the global citizens shocked into action for the first time, it felt good to march knowing that all around the world, a movement based on tolerance and love had emerged to say, “Enough is enough.”

 And, as it turns out, we had good reason to march: since taking office, Donald Trump’s xenophobia and malignant narcissism have been on vivid display in his actions, words, and executive orders.
 As mothers and stewards of the next generation, many of us feel threatened and scared—about our health care, our kids’ schools, the environment, our human rights and religious beliefs, our status in this country, our right to make decisions about our bodies—the list goes on and on.
 Most of all, we worry about our children and their future.